ParaLock/UE5OnWine/README.md

    7. Make sure wine prefix is in windows 10 mode
    8. Set ```ncrypt``` dll override to ```native``` in winecfg.. ```nuget``` does not seem to like the wine ncrypt dll.
 (Note this change can break other applications so it is best to remove override when not compiling unreal)

+3. Install VSCode in prefix
-3. Setup UE5 source code
+4. Setup UE5 source code
     1. Clone unreal engine 5 repo on host system (not in wine prefix)
     2. Apply `fix_big_files.patch`
     3. Apply `patch.diff`